Online Guide

 I'll keep fighting and hope to see.

-That all people with disabilities will get opportunities like me.
+That all people with disabilities will get opportunities like

-I count myself lucky to be one of the few that get to go to Trinity.
+I count myself lucky to be one of the few that get to go to

-About 'A SHOW' by Alex Martin
+About 'A Show' by Alex Martin

 This poem show's people what I want through and to show people things must change for the disability community.
 So, they can achieve what they want to achieve.